 Alta Snowshoe Tours

-Cottonwood Canyons Foundation is proud to partner with Alta to offer free, guided snowshoe tours through Alta’s famous powder!
+Cottonwood Canyons Foundation is proud to partner with Alta to offer $10 per person, guided snowshoe tours through Alta’s famous powder!
 Look for animal tracks and learn about the wildlife that left them.
 Naturalist guides talk about everything from animal adaptations and trees to the history of Little Cottonwood Canyon and Alta!
 Register Here for your tour!

 Tours meet and depart outside the east end of the Albion Day Lodge.